alessiapacca/igl-project/README.md

 ## Repartition of work.

 ### Alessia Paccagnella
 Leader of the group.
 Worked on the preprocessing Laplacian smoothing step for the shapes.
-Saved the landmarks for the smoothed shapes.
+Marked the landmarks for the smoothed shapes.

 ### Yingyan Xu